5Noxi/win-config/README.md

 # Noverse Windows Configuration

+This tool is based on my personal research on several topics, which I began documenting around July 2024.
+Initially, I uploaded them individually as messages on the [Discord server}(https://discord.gg/E2ybG4j9jU), but the amount of different configurations became too large and hard to manage (and Discord isn't ideal for projects like this).
+If I used information from specific sources, I've included the links.
 Information gathered via binary string extraction, WPR, IDA, Procmon, etc. Default values from WinDbg, IDA, and stock installations.
 Some options lack proof, as they're easily traceable.
 Minor mistakes or misinterpretations may exist, corrections are welcome.

-The tool is based on the GitHub repository and parses its information out of it.
-The [`App Tools`](https://github.com/5Noxi/app-tools)/[`Game Tools`](https://github.com/5Noxi/game-tools) are external PowerShell scripts, same goes for the [`Component Manager`](https://github.com/5Noxi/comp-mgr), [`Blocklist Manager`](https://github.com/5Noxi/blocklist-mgr) & [`Bitmask Calculator`](https://github.com/5Noxi/bitmask-calc).
+The tool is based on the GitHub repository and parses it's information out of it.
+All [`App Tools`](https://github.com/5Noxi/app-tools)/[`Game Tools`](https://github.com/5Noxi/game-tools) are external PowerShell scripts, same goes for the [`Component Manager`](https://github.com/5Noxi/comp-mgr), [`Blocklist Manager`](https://github.com/5Noxi/blocklist-mgr) & [`Bitmask Calculator`](https://github.com/5Noxi/bitmask-calc).

+## Licencing

+This project is AGPL-3.0.
+You may copy, modify, and redistribute only if you comply with the AGPL: keep copyright and license notices, state your changes, provide the complete corresponding source (including build/installation info for user products), and license your derivative under AGPL-3.0.
+Any copying or redistribution outside these terms requires explicit permission.
+Closed-source redistribution of this code is not permitted.

 ## My Projects